urin/moove/README.md

 ## TODOs ✅

 - Package for various platforms
-- Overwrite option
 - Exclude .gitignore option
-- Move to trash instead of removing as the default
 - Logging
 - Recursive option
 - Maximum depth option